-Cleaning a restaurant exhaust system typically involves washing the exhaust fan, ductwork, filters, and hood.
+Cleaning a restaurant kitchen & exhaust system typically involves washing the exhaust fan, ductwork, filters, and hood.
 Using hot water is highly recommended.
 Each section of the system should be washed using a method that reduces the need for clean up after finishing.
 Prior to any cleaning, steps must be taken to prepare the area for washing.

 Tenting The Hood